Becoming a Breastfeeding Counselor

 The average time to complete the comprehensive course is about 9 months, but motivated candidates who can devote regular time to study often complete it in 4 months or less.
 Candidates who are not accredited within one year will be required to renew the $50 education fee to remain active.

 The course uses the standard lactation textbook, Counseling the Nursing Mother: A Lactation Consultant’s Guide by Lauwers and Swisher.
 Candidates have access to a full-text online version of this textbook at no extra cost.
-Candidates may purchase their own hard copy of the textbook (5th edition, ISBN 978-0763780524) if they desire.
-A limited number of loaner copies is available from Breastfeeding USA with payment of a $75 security deposit.
+Candidates may purchase their own hard copy of the textbook (6th edition, ISBN 978-1284052633 ISBN-10: 12 8405263X) if they desire.

 4. Additional info about becoming a Breastfeeding Counselor.